stringfestdata/advancing-into-analytics-practice/README.md

 # Part I: Foundations of Analytics in Excel

-## 1. Foundations of Exploratory Data Analysis
+## 1. Foundations of Exploratory Data Analysis  X

 Using the `titanic` dataset and Excel: